 Beth Pathak, Ph.D.

 Beth Pathak is the founder, president, and chair of the board of WIISE.
 Dr. Pathak is a population health scientist who has spent 30 years conducting research on geographic, socioeconomic, racial/ethnic, and gender disparities in public health.
 She is a passionate advocate for methodologically rigorous scholarship which seeks to uncover the power relations that perpetuate socioeconomic and health inequalities.
-She has published numerous scientific papers and seven monographs, including Parent and Child Post-Traumatic Stress After Hurricane Charley: The CHEER Study, and Heart Healthy and Stroke Free: A Social Environment Handbook.
+Currently she is Director of the COVKID Project, which has been tracking and reporting COVID-19 cases in children in teens since early 2020.
+Dr. Pathak has published numerous scientific papers and seven monographs, including Parent and Child Post-Traumatic Stress After Hurricane Charley: The CHEER Study, and Heart Healthy and Stroke Free: A Social Environment Handbook.
 Dr. Pathak worked for several years in state government in North Carolina, and served on the faculties of West Virginia University and the University of South Florida.
 She is a past member of the United Faculty of Florida (affiliated with the National Education Association and American Federation of Teachers.)
 Immediately prior to founding WIISE, Dr. Pathak completed a two-year visiting fellowship with the Centers for Disease Control and Prevention (National Center for Health Statistics).
 Dr. Pathak earned her B.A. with honors from Wesleyan University with a double major in biology and environmental science and her M.S.P.H. and Ph.D. in epidemiology from the University of North Carolina at Chapel Hill.
 Beth has lived and worked in Florida, New York, Connecticut, North Carolina, West Virginia, and Maryland.

 Janelle Menard, Ph.D.